kubesphere/website/content/en/blogs/transform-traditional-applications-into-microservices.md

 ## Example

 To implement traffic monitoring, two independent applications are required (for example, WordPress and MySQL).
-After the two applications work properly, we then refactor them into KubeSphere microservices and inject the sidecar.
+After the two applications work properly, we then transform them into KubeSphere microservices and inject the sidecar.

 Open the [MySQL Docker Hub](https://hub.docker.com/_/mysql "mysql dockerhub") page, and you can see explanation of the `MYSQL_ROOT_PASSWORD` variable.
 On the KubeSphere web console, set the default MySQL password.